 If you’re feeling adventurous (or just need the kids to burn off some steam), you could easily make a half-day of tracing the length of the ramparts of ancient Constantinople.

 In years past, you were able to walk along the top of the walls via a number of well-marked stairways.
-Here in late 2023, it seems these access points are closed for renovations.
+Last we checked, it seems these access points are closed for renovations.

 If they do reopen the stairs to the top, you’ll want to be very cautious with younger kids as there are no guardrails in many areas (see photo above).